 When you deduct 2.5% from the total prize money figure, you'll get to the right amount actually distributed into players bank accounts.

 For the WTA, their prize money is harder to keep track of as they convert to Euros to USD at a set rate and will often round up numbers willy nilly.

 How often do you update the prize money tables?

 All the prize money pages are updated throughout the year; as soon as the latest prize money figures are announced for a particular tournament, they'll be updated to the latest figures along with the percentage increase or decrease vs the previous year's tournament.

 What is the difference between Prize Money and Total Financial Commitment?

-Total financial commitment includes onsite prize money but also has in the various other fees for running a tournament such as the ATP tour fee, marketing fees, hotel accommodation for players (new for 2019) and a bonus pool contribution.
+Total financial commitment includes onsite prize money and the various other fees for running a tournament, such as the ATP tour fee, marketing fees, and a bonus pool contribution.